-On April 19, 2021, Rutgers mailed a notification letter to the subject Maine resident via United States Postal Service First-Class mail.
-A copy of the form of notification letter is enclosed.
-Rutgers is offering the subject Maine resident a complimentary one-year membership to credit monitoring and identity theft prevention services through Experian.
-Rutgers has also established a dedicated, toll-free telephone number where individuals may obtain more information regarding the incident.
+Beginning today, April 2, 2021, PrimeLending is providing written notice to the Maine residents by mailing a letter via United States Postal Service First-Class mail.
+A sample copy of the notification letter is enclosed.
+PrimeLending is offering the Maine residents a complimentary one-year membership in credit monitoring and identity theft protection services through Experian.
+In addition, Prime Lending is providing a dedicated helpline for individuals to call with any questions about the incident.